 Code language: PHP (php)

-You can read more details about php anonymous function on official documentation.
+You can read more details about the PHP anonymous function in the official documentation.

-Lazy Loading: Lazy loading is a common design pattern which indicates the deferring of the loading of an object until it is required.
-Why I used this term in this article?
+Lazy Loading: Lazy loading is a common design pattern that indicates deferring the loading of an object until it is required.
+Why did I use this term in this article?
 Our closure/anonymous function will help us achieve this feature, that’s why.
-You will get a more clear picture; just read on.
+You will get a clearer picture; just read on.

 What is Closure:

-Pretty simple stuff!
-Right?
-I am not giving any examples here, as you will see them already in different use cases.
+It’s pretty simple stuff, right?
+I am not giving any examples here, as you will already see them in different use cases.

 What We Can Do With Closure?